 Experience Italy's magnificent cities by rail

-Experience the very essence of Italy as we discover stylish Milan, the Eternal City of Rome, the tiny yet powerful Vatican City, graceful Renaissance Florence, the labyrinthine port of grand Venice, and iconic Pisa with its unmistakable Leaning Tower, with comfortable rail travel and 4-Star hotels throughout.
+Experience the very essence of Italy as we discover the Eternal City of Rome, Vatican City, Renaissance Florence, labyrinthine Venice, and iconic Pisa with its unmistakable Leaning Tower

-Today we are joined by a local guide for a visit to Vatican City.
-Our tour of the tiny principality includes the captivating Vatican museums and the wonderful Sistine Chapel, with superb frescoes painted by Renaissance artists including Michelangelo and Botticelli.
+This afternoon is free.
+Perhaps visit the Vatican City?
+The tiny principality includes captivating museums and the famous Sistine Chapel, with superb frescoes painted by Renaissance artists including Michelangelo and Botticelli.

-This morning we travel to the beautiful city of Florence, the Renaissance capital of the world.
-We spend three nights here at the NH Firenze Anglo American, located next to the station and close to the city's historic attractions.
-This afternoon we enjoy a guided tour of the city's many treasures, including the Duomo with its iconic red-tiled dome and the Ponte Vecchio - a 14th century bridge that is home to 43 jewellers' shops.
-Tonight we enjoy dinner at a local restaurant.
+Today we travel by rail to the beautiful city of Florence, the Renaissance capital of the world, where we spend 3 nights.
+This afternoon, enjoy a guided tour of the city's treasures, including the Duomo with its iconic red-tiled dome and the Ponte Vecchio a 14th-century bridge that is home to 43 jewellers' shops.
+Tonight, enjoy dinner at a local restaurant.

-Today you are free to explore Florence at leisure.
+Today you are free to explore Florence under your own steam.
 Much of the beauty of the city is found indoors, with a fifth of the world's Renaissance art on display in Florence, including 1,700 masterpieces in the famous Uffizi Gallery.
 Known as 'the heart of the Renaissance', this world famous gallery features art by Botticelli, Giotto, Cimabue, Michelangelo, Leonardo da Vinci and Raffaello, to name some of the most famous.
-Otherwise, the Giardino Bardini, or 'Bardini Gardens' are a pleasure to visit.
-The beautiful gardens have a typical Tuscan feel, featuring azaleas, peonies and wisteria, which bloom in April and May.
-Perhaps enjoy a picnic and a stroll here during your free day.
+Otherwise, the Giardino Bardini, or 'Bardini Gardens' have a typical Tuscan feel, and are a pleasure to visit.

 Today we travel by rail (Standard Class) across the wonderful, rustic countryside of Tuscany, where rolling vine-covered hillsides stretch as far as the eye can see and acres of olive groves and row upon row of cypress, walnut and bay trees surround the railway lines.
 We pass remote farmhouses and isolated villages as we head to Pisa, the city famous for its leaning tower.
 In Pisa we enjoy a guided tour that includes the city's incredible Field of Miracles.
 Here we see the iconic Leaning Tower, and the marvellous white marble Duomo, one of the finest examples of Romanesque architecture, with sublime Moorish mosaics.